signatrix/openvino_install/README.md

-# openvino-install

-In this folder you can include a pip wheel for the tensorflow installation and the openvino toolkit tgz file.
-Change names as needed in the Dockerfile.
+# Installing Openvino on Ubuntu 18.04

+As of November 2018 Intel's Openvino Toolkit does not officially support ubuntu 18.04.
+Some simple hacks make it possible to install it however.

+Please include the openvino toolkit tgz file in this folder.
+Depending on which version you downloaded you might need to change a few path names in the Dockerfile/install.sh script.

+Install.sh will copy the few files from the patch folder to replace the ones not compatible with ubuntu 18.04

+# Creating an Openvino docker image

+I was not able to find any official docker images so here is one for your convenience.

-The docker image will create a Ubuntu16.04 image able to run openVino code and running the tensorflow installation you provide with the wheel.
+The Dockerfile will create an Ubuntu16.04 image able to run openVino code.

-You can find some good pip wheels to include on the server at /media/backup1/wheels.
-Include a python3.5 tf1.11 variant. or let it download it's own version(might not be optimized)

-The native version downloads the toollkit from the 192.168.1.49.
-Might need to change path/ip or something if it is not up to date.

-#Usage:
+# Usage:

 For docker
+docker build . -t name:tag
-docker run --device=/dev/dri:/dev/dri
+docker run --device=/dev/dri:/dev/dri -it name:tag

 For native:
 sudo ./install.sh